fullmetalbrackets/powerline-extra-symbols/README.md

 ![preview](img/preview.png)

-_NOTE: This repo will soon probably just hold the glyphs._
+_NOTE: This repo is just a mirror of [the original](https://github.com/ryanoasis/powerline-extra-symbols) with only the glyphs and readme file._

 Vim preview also showing column number glyph: